backpacking

 Last effort and we are at the summit of Mount Washington.

 To be honest with you, there is not much to do or see except crowds of tourists.
-Also a strong wind makes it uncomfortable staying there.
+Also, a strong wind makes it uncomfortable to stay there.
 It's not uncommon to witness snowfall in the middle of July and August, so snowplows are always ready.

 Another way to get to the summit which is older than any automobile ever existed is by Mount Washington Cog Railway.
 It's been bringing visitors here since 1868!